 This example features a monadic rule, which is a rule of the form $p \leftarrow m$ where p is a pattern and m a monadic expression.
-It has the expected semantics: it is translated to $m' \gg \lambda p' \rightarrow r$ , where m' and p' are the respective translations of m and p, and r is the remainder of the computation that is scheduled after the rule.
-Monadic rules are scheduled as eager rules, and in addition are evaluated even when there is no data dependency on the left-hand side.
+It has the expected semantics: it is translated to $m' \gg \lambda p' \rightarrow r$, where m' and p' are the respective translations of m and p, and r is the remainder of the computation that is scheduled after the rule.
+We shall furthermore assume that monadic rules are scheduled as eager rules.